Senkrecht startende und landende Luftfahrzeuge über Hamburg (G20)

 For the ill-fated summit’s anniversary, he has created a series of 20 postcards that come resting on two packs of Ohropax earplugs.
 The date, time, helicopter type, and GPS data are listed on the back.

 Right on time for the 2018 football world cup, Volker Renner is bringing out his riposte to the conventional collectible card album.
-His artist’s book Heldenteilepays homage to the multipart posters that ran in the German magazine BRAVO and to the format’s heroes, the only humans to deserve life-size depiction on the walls of teenagers’ bedrooms everywhere.
-For the 1974 world cup, the first to be held in Germany, BRAVO featured the German team’s star players—Günter Netzer, Jürgen Grabowski, and, needless to say, Franz “The Emperor” Beckenbauer.
+His artist’s book Heldenteilepays homage to the multipart posters that ran in the German magazine KICKER and to the format’s heroes, the only humans to deserve life-size depiction on the walls of teenagers’ bedrooms everywhere.
+For the 1974 world cup, the first to be held in Germany, KICKER featured the German team’s star players—Günter Netzer, Jürgen Grabowski, and, needless to say, Franz “The Emperor” Beckenbauer.
 Renner’s volume brings them back in all their glory: bulging calves, divine hands, unruly manes, and man’s greatest treasure, all neatly dissected, as in a collection of ancient sculptures or at the supermarket meat counter.
 Yet to solve the puzzle and resurrect the champions of yore, you’ll need two copies of the booklet (for the front and back sides); as a special highlight for collecting aficionados, they come with two different covers.

 “Reconstructing Jackson Pollock”